Skip to content

 The Mediterranean diet, which encourages the consumption of whole foods, has been proven to reduce the risk of many cardiovascular diseases and diabetes.

 This diet consists of an abundance of vegetables, fruits, whole grains, eggs, and nuts with a moderate amount of good fat.
-The Mediterranean diet discourages excessive consumption of red meat, but the diet doesn’t restrict eating lean meat.
+The Mediterranean diet discourages excessive consumption of red meat, but the diet doesn’t restrict eating lean beef.

 The Mediterranean diet isn’t a strict dietary regimen.
 It is, however, a more focused consumption of natural, healthy foods.
 Therefore, this diet is sustainable and easy to follow.